Conformal dynamics at infinity for groups with contracting elements: Preliminary

 \subsection{Contracting elements}

-A subgroup $H$ in $G$ is called \textit{contracting} if for some (hence any) $o \in \U$, the subset $Ho$ is contracting in $\U$.
-Define the stabilizer $E(H)$ as follows:
+A group $H$ is called \textit{contracting} if for some (hence any) $o \in \U$, the subset $Ho$ is contracting in $\U$.

-An infinite order element $h \in G$ is called \textit{contracting} if the subgroup $\langle h \rangle$ is contracting.
-The set of contracting elements is preserved under conjugacy.
+An isometry $h \in \isom(\U)$ is called \textit{contracting} if it is of infinite order and the subgroup $\langle h \rangle$ is contracting.
+The set of contracting isometries is preserved under conjugacy.
 We say that $h$ has the \textit{quasi-isometric image} property if the orbital map

 is a quasi-isometric embedding.
-Under this assumption, we are able to precise the group $E(h):=E(\langle h\rangle)$.
+We then define the axis of $h$ as the following concatenating path: